JatinSanghvi/JatinSanghvi.github.io/content/posts/2024-10-02-csharp-throw-expression/index.md

 ---
 title: C# Throw Expression and Argument Expression
-summary: 'C# syntactic sugar series #1.'
+summary: 'C# syntactic sugar series - Part 1.'
 ---

 *C# as a language continues to evolve with new versions released every year.
 With the introduction of new language features, it can be challenging to stay up to date.
-This is the first post in a series where I will cover the new syntactic sugar incorporated in the recent versions of C#.*
+This is the first post in a series where I will cover the new syntactic sugars incorporated in the recent versions of C#.*

-A common task for every C# developer to ensure that a C# class is initialized with the correct arguments is to add null checks on the class constructor parameters, as shown below:
+A common task for C# developers is ensuring that classes are initialized with valid arguments.
+This often involves adding null checks in the class constructor, as illustrated below:

 ```cs
 public Person(string firstName)